Elastic-Softworks/worldenv/editor/docs/todo/pre-alpha-testing-checklist.md

 ## Overview

-This document provides a comprehensive testing checklist and audit framework for WORLDSRC's transition from Alpha Phase 20 to Pre-Alpha completion.
+This document provides a comprehensive testing checklist and audit framework for WORLDC's transition from Alpha Phase 20 to Pre-Alpha completion.
 The framework ensures all systems are production-ready for the first public release.

 ## Pre-Alpha Completion Criteria

 ### Core Requirements (Must Have)
 - [ ] **Editor Functionality**: Complete WORLDEDIT editor with all core features
-- [ ] **Language Specification**: WORLDSRC language fully documented and stable
+- [ ] **Language Specification**: WORLDC language fully documented and stable
-- [ ] **Compilation Pipeline**: Reliable compilation from WORLDSRC to target platforms
+- [ ] **Compilation Pipeline**: Reliable compilation from WORLDC to target platforms
 - [ ] **Deployment System**: Production-ready deployment to web and desktop
 - [ ] **Documentation**: Complete user and developer documentation
 - [ ] **Stability**: No critical bugs, reliable operation for 8+ hours